Setting up your office correctly - What needs to be considered?

 - Telephone & video conferencing technology

-- Presentation technology such as beamers, TVs & smartboards
+- Presentation technology such as projectors, televisions & smartboards

 Open Space

-As a multifunctional space, open spaces are being included in the planning of more and more offices.
-The spaces can be used flexibly.
-They are ideal for short meetings with few participants, which makes them a good complement to conference rooms.
-With open desks, the open space is a popular alternative to a private workplace.
+As a multifunctional area, open spaces are increasingly being included in the planning of more and more offices.
+These areas can be used flexibly.
+This makes them ideal for short meetings with a few participants, making them a good addition to conference rooms.
+With open desks, the open space is a popular alternative to your own workplace.

-The specific equipment required for the open space can vary greatly and depends strongly on what the space is to be used for.
+The specific equipment requirements for the open space can vary greatly and depend heavily on what the area is to be used for.

-To create additional meeting possibilities, telephone and meeting boxes can be placed.
-Acoustic furniture can also be used to create meeting points that minimise background noise.
-Supplemented by smartboards, the areas are ideally suited for discussing projects.
+To create additional meeting options, you can use phone booths and meeting booths can be placed.
+Acoustic furniture can also be used to create meeting points that minimize background noise.
+Supplemented by smartboards, the areas are ideal for discussing projects.

 Checklist Open Space